No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 Stage 3: Symptoms Begin to Subside (4-7 days)

 Physical symptoms start to lessen in intensity, but psychological symptoms like depression and cravings may persist.
-This is a critical period where support is essential to prevent relapse.2
+This is a critical period where support is essential to reduce the risk of relapse.

 Post-Acute Withdrawal Syndrome (Weeks to Months)